MicrosoftDocs/learn/learn-pr/azure/ms-learn-live-foundations-serverless-developers/includes/14-deploy-with-github-actions.md

 1. Open the Azure portal, and create a new functions project performing the steps described in the earlier exercise *Create your first function*.

-1, Wait for the resource to be created and go to it.
+1. Wait for the resource to be created, and go to it.

 1. In the top menu bar, select **Get publish profile** in the overview screen of the function app to download the publishing profile.
 GitHub needs this to know where to deploy the code.